 Being a small town, Hazel Green does not have a public transit system used by locals to get to and from work.

-The education level of Hazel Green citizens is a little higher than the average for US cities and towns: 21.49% of adults in Hazel Green have at least a bachelor's degree.
+The citizens of Hazel Green are slightly better educated than the national average of 21.84% for all cities and towns, with 21.49% of adults in Hazel Green having a bachelor's degree or advanced degree.

 The per capita income in Hazel Green in 2010 was $21,175, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $84,700 for a family of four.
 However, Hazel Green contains both very wealthy and poor people as well.